dphuang2/dotfiles/README.md

     <li>must "gem intall rails" to install rails</li>
     <li>bundler install: "gem install bundler" </li>
     <li> coffeescript doesn't work on windows so include this in Gemfile for every new rails project: gem 'coffee-script-source', '1.8.0' and run: bundle update coffee-script-source </li>
-    <b> This is done to for coffeescript to older version that works for Windows </b>
+    <b> This is done to force coffeescript to older version that works for Windows </b>
     Solution explained: http://stackoverflow.com/a/28331807
 </ul>